uviclibraries/html-css/act-1.md

 There are 6 types of heading tags, from largest to smallest: `<h1>`, `<h2>`, `<h3>`, `<h4>`, `<h5>`, and `<h6>`.

 Browsers have built-in ways to display headings so that they have different sizes.
-You can see a demostration of what each heading looks like on [the W3Schools website](https://www.w3schools.com/tags/tryit.asp?filename=tryhtml_headers).
+You can see a demonstration of what each heading looks like on [the W3Schools website](https://www.w3schools.com/tags/tryit.asp?filename=tryhtml_headers).

 1. In your `about.html` file, and above your top set of `<p></p>` tags, place the following heading tags: `<h1></h1>`
 2. Above your bottom set of `<p></p>` tags, place the following heading tags: `<h2></h2>`